franck102/SerialUploader/README.md

 The sketch appends to an upload.log file on the SD card: you can check that on the computer to see what happened.

-Tested configurations:
+Tested programmers:
-- mega2560 clone programmer uploading through Serial1
+- mega2560 clone, Serial1, RST
-- (coming next) Uno programmer uploading through Serial
+- Uno, Serial, RST
+- Pro mini 5V 16MHz, Serial, RST and soft DTR

+Tested targets:
 - Uno target board, optiboot, 115200
-- Pro mini target board @ 8MHz, minicore, 38400
+- Pro mini 5V 8MHz, minicore, 38400, RST and soft DTR
+- Pro mini 5V 16MHz, minicore, 115200, RST

 ## Credits:
 - https://github.com/robokoding/STK500